 The best news?
 If you have an internet connection and a willingness to learn, you can also make money through affiliate links.
 Follow my three-step process and get started on your affiliate journey today.

 Affiliate marketing has become a popular term in recent years.
-However, it’s actually a very old and simple concept.
+However, it’s not a new concept and is pretty straightforward.
 One person, called an affiliate marketer, recommends products to a consumer and gets a cut of the final price as an incentive from the company selling the products.
-This kind of word-of-mouth affiliate marketing happens every day, but it can be difficult to track the number of sales an affiliate gets for you and reward them appropriately when it’s done face to face.
+This kind of word-of-mouth affiliate marketing happens every day, but it can be challenging to track and reward the number of sales an affiliate gets if he sells the products face to face.

 Thanks to the internet, this process is becoming easier to track and optimize, and you can now recommend products to people all over the world.
 Consumers are also becoming more knowledgeable about affiliate marketing and realize that they don’t lose anything by purchasing through affiliate links.

-One of the things which has made affiliate marketing so popular with internet entrepreneurs is its huge passive income potential.
-If you’re willing to put in the work now, you could be reaping the rewards in your sleep years down the line.
+One of the things which have made affiliate marketing so popular with internet entrepreneurs is its huge passive income potential.
+If you’re willing to put in the work now, you could be reaping the rewards years down the line.

 “Affiliate marketing is a fantastic (and underused) method for generating passive income.
 You don’t have to worry about creating your own product, customer service is mostly out of your hands, and you can get started as soon as today if you wanted to.”

 There is also a huge opportunity to scale with affiliate marketing, as there are no limits to how much you can earn.
 By growing a team and setting up multiple channels, this can become a lucrative business model.

 As the CEO of Financer.com, I’ve been able to repeat my success in over 25 markets and counting.
 Once you figure out what works, you can use the same method as many times as you like.